A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Proofs of the main results

 where $H$ is the finite group $H=K(N)/U$.
 Note that because $H$ is finite and $\mathbb{V}$ is a local system of $L$-vector spaces, taking $H$ invariants is exact and so all the exact sequences from the previous sections carry over to this setting.
-Moreover note that the corresponding space of algebraic modular forms $\mathcal{A}^G[U']$ satisfies
+Furthermore, this definition does not depend on the choice of $U$.
+Moreover the corresponding space of algebraic modular forms $\mathcal{A}^G[U']$ satisfies